anguyen216/mTSP-work/README.md

 ```

 Google OR-tools.
 Documentation of this library can be found [here](https://developers.google.com/optimization)

+Installation
 ```
-# Installation
 python -m pip install --upgrade --user ortools
 ```

 # How to run the code
 Examples of how the solvers should be run are shown in `main.py`.
 The examples are run using random cities coordinates (included in `cities.py`).
 A custom `main` file can be written to run the solvers based on your specific need.
 The current solvers will take in both `xy-coordinate` and `longitude-latitude coordinates`.
 Currently, the distance between points of interest are computed using either Euclidian distance or earth surface distance formula.
 If the distance between your points of interest are computed differently, please supply the distance function yourself and use it as input for the solvers.

+#### For mTSP solver
+The current mTSP solver uses Google OR-tools library for Python to solve the mTSP problem.  **The distance matrix and vehicle limit distance need to be an integer for the solver to work correctly.**  The solver, besides returning the route for each vehicle in coordinate format, will print out the route (in node format) and distance traveled of each vehicle to the terminal for debugging.
+Follow the `main.py` file to see how to extract route in coordinate format for your own use.

 ---
 # Concepts and results